Stereum hirsutum

 Stereum hirsutum, commonly known as the false turkey tail, hairy stereum, or hairy curtain crust, is a species of fungus and a plant pathogen that infects coniferous and deciduous trees.

 Description

-The fuzzy orangish fruiting bodies typically form in multiple brackets on dead wood.
+The fuzzy orangish fruiting bodies typically form in multiple overlapping brackets on dead wood.
 The cap is 1–5 cm wide, sometimes fused to form wider shelves.
 The flesh is thin and tough.
 The spores and spore print are white.